Skip Navigation

 • Continue to advance 100% compliance with requirements of our policy (by year-end 2025)

-• Report and communicate performance and progress against our policy annually
+• Report and communicate performance and progress against our policy annually including further refinement of Colgate’s DCF calculation methodology for pulp and paper based packaging.

 POLICY ON BEEF AND BEEF TALLOW